Blog | Protenus

 Step 3: Set parameters around alerts and investigations.

 To ensure they receive relevant and timely alerts for true violations, hospitals should establish a functional process by which data flows into the compliance analytics system.
 Each alert forms the basis for a case, which can be escalated to a full investigation if necessary based on evidence compiled by the system.
+With the cost of a breach staggering to $10.9 million in 2023, it has become imperative for every organization to take proactive measures in safeguarding patient privacy.
+Protecting sensitive information not only helps mitigate potential reputational damage but, more crucially, ensures the safety and trust of patients.

 Step 4: Tie analytics to organizational policies.